Djurgårdens IF Fotboll: Rivalries

-Malmö FF and IFK Göteborg must be viewed the biggest rivals outside of the Stockholm area.
-The fixtures against these draw almost as much crowd as the derbys, especially the last couple of years.
-Another rivalry that has come to grow bigger and more intense is with Helsingborg IF, and that after an incident where a Djurgården supporter was beaten to death before the premier of the 2014 season in Helsingborg.
+Malmö FF and IFK Göteborg are Djurgården's biggest rivals outside of the Stockholm area.
+Fixtures against these teams draw almost as many as the derbies.
+Another rivalry that has grown more intense in recent years is with Helsingborg IF, and that after an incident where a Djurgården supporter was beaten to death before the opening fixture of the 2014 season in Helsingborg.

-Affiliated schools

-These are the schools where lot of the club's junior and academy players go.